ilovemyapps/fast-job-agent/DESIGN.md

 - **Testing**: Minimum 80% test coverage
 - **Async Best Practices**: Proper exception handling and resource cleanup

+## 15. Future Work
+1. Unify location info with Notion AI / If cannot totally fix, call SLM / LLM to resolve it.
+2. Connect to my AI-Startup-Hunting agent and add new companies automatic each week

 ---

 *This design document reflects the current architecture as of the major refactoring completed in July 2025.
 For implementation details, refer to the source code and inline documentation.*